Cold Spring Water

 Without compromising cleanliness, we choose chemical-free, non-harmful, plant-based cleaning products.
 The respiratory health of our hard working staff, and our guests, remains a top priority.
 For years, our product of choice is Melaleuca.
 Proven safe and effective, the EPA placed Sol-U-Guard on their approved list for cleaning, sanitizing, and disinfecting against viruses like SARS and COVID-19.
 Used throughout the inn, Melaleuca products provide protection and piece-of-mind.
 For those with allergies, all current housekeeping products used in guest rooms include, but are not limited to, Melaleuca’s Sol-U-Guard, Mela-magic, and Clear Power; additional products include Windex, Murphy’s Oil Soap, Magic Eraser, occasionally Tilex, and other agents.

-Almost all guest room carpets have been replaced with wood flooring for a better night’s sleep.
-Several rooms have area rugs and there are a few more rooms slotted to have their wall-to-wall carpeting removed.
-Flooring details for each guest room is noted on room’s description.
+Almost all guest room carpets have been replaced with wood flooring for a better night’s sleep; there are only two rooms remaining with wall-to-wall carpeting.
+Several rooms have area rugs, and flooring details for each guest room is noted on each room’s description.

 Regarding bedding: every primary bed has a feather down comforter, and all rooms have non-down pillows.
 Secondary beds have blankets.
 Guests with down allergies can request non-down bedding for their room, but the request must be made a minimum of 24-hours before your arrival.

 Note all allergies of those in your traveling party in the “Special Requests” field during the online reservation process, especially food related.
 If you have any concerns, please contact us.
 For those with severe or life threatening allergies, please understand we cannot guarantee your safety.

 Expectations are outlined to eliminate or reduce confusion and increase personal responsibility.
 To achieve the goal of viral and bacterial mitigation, proper handwashing is key.
 Secondary, is the use of hand sanitizers but the much-overlooked activation time for those to work needs to occur.
 You are welcome to bring, and carry with you, personal hand sanitizer (with 60% alcohol, minimum) to be used during your time at our hotel and while enjoying Windham, NY.
 Remember that after properly applying hand sanitizer you should not touch anything for at least three minutes.